 - Into the woods with Vallea Lumina

-Every night this summer, Whistler’s Cougar Mountain comes alive at sundown in a unique and wondrous way.
+At sundown, Whistler’s Cougar Mountain comes alive in a unique and wondrous way.
 Your adventure is called Vallea Lumina, and it begins after dark at The Adventure Group’s base located about a 10-minute drive north of Whistler Village.
 As you embark on the 1.5 km hike through the old-growth forest at Cougar Mountain, you learn of two missing hikers.
 Be captivated by the interactive and emotive sounds and lights of the enchanted woods, as you search for clues along the way.

 Vallea Lumina is the collaborative result of Whistler’s The Adventure Group and Quebec-based Moment Factory, a media company with specialization in immersive and special effect environments.
 Vallea Lumina uses a universal language, speaking to audiences of all ages and interests and bringing generations together using a clever combination of lights, videos, soundscape and scenography.

-Vallea Lumina debuted in July 2018 and runs daily until mid-October.
+Vallea Lumina debuted in July 2018 and runs throughout the summer and winter.
 The illuminated 1.5 km long trail takes approximately 60 minutes to complete and the experience is suitable for explorers of all ages.
 A complimentary shuttle service is provided to transport visitors between Whistler Village and Cougar Mountain.

 - More than a winter destination